alexandra-chron/hierarchical-domain-adaptation/README.md

 ```

-Before you run the following commands, make sure to set the YOUR_EXPERIMENT_NAME to the name you prefer.
+Before you run the following commands, make sure to set YOUR_EXPERIMENT_NAME, used to set the path below.
 This is the directory where results will be stored.

-The DATA is already preprocessed and stored in /home/achron/hierarchical-domain-adaptation/corpora/cached_datasets (in vm-4) for example
+The DATA is already preprocessed and stored in ```/home/achron/hierarchical-domain-adaptation/corpora/cached_datasets``` (in vm-4 for example)

 The domains used are defined in ```domain_names.json```.
 Their number should match the --num_domains value.